Gruffudd ap Nicolas: Background

 Gruffudd is believed to be the son of Nicolas ap Phylip ap Syr Elidir Ddu and his wife, Jennet, daughter of Gruffydd ap Llewelyn Foethus.
 However, it is not until 1425 that Gruffudd is first recorded, as the king's approver for the lordship and town of Dynevor.
 By 1436 he was sheriff of Carmarthenshire.
 By 1439 he was farmer of the lordship of Dynevor, together with his son John.
+His grandson was Sir Rhys ap Thomas.

 By 1438 Gruffudd was a feared man, according to a petition to the English parliament by Margaret Malefant.
 Malefant had been so desperate to escape that, in her haste she had sped across South Wales into the arms of a man, so fast that he imagined to "ravysshe ye seide Margaret, and to have hure to hes wyf".
 A 17th-century history of his family describes Gruffudd's character, saying he was "hott, firie, and chollerick spiritt" though "verie wise he was, and infinitlie subtile and craftie, ambitiouse beyond measure, of a busie stirring braine".